SamehaSalem87/CV-Sam/README.md

 4. Navigate to https://samehasalem87.github.io/CV-Sam/ (or the port your server uses)

 5. Browse the sections loading dynamically in the main content area

-## Key Features

-Each section (about.html, skills.html, …) is loaded dynamically into the <main> tag — clean and scalable.

-Easy to add new sections by simply creating a new .html file in sections/ and adding its name into the JavaScript array.

-Professional layout tailored for a junior software developer’s portfolio.